Quebec City: French regime (1500s–1763)

-Modern history (1763–present)
+British and Canadian rule (1763–present)

-During the American Revolution, revolutionary troops from the southern colonies assaulted the British garrison in an attempt to 'liberate' Quebec City, in a conflict now known as the Battle of Quebec (1775).
-The defeat of the revolutionaries from the south put an end to the hopes that the peoples of Quebec would rise and join the American Revolution so that Canada would join the Continental Congress and become part of the original United States of America along with the other British colonies of continental North America.
-In effect, the battle's outcome was the split of British North America into two distinct political entities.
+During the American Revolution, revolutionary troops from the southern colonies assaulted the British garrison in the city in the hope that the peoples of Quebec would rise and join the American Revolution so that Canada would join the Continental Congress, along with the other British colonies of continental North America.
+The American invasion failed, however, and the war resulted in a permanent split of British North America into two entitles: the newly independent United States of America, and those colonies (including Quebec) that remained under British control, which would later become the country of Canada.

 The city itself was not attacked during the War of 1812, when the United States again attempted to annex Canadian lands.
 Amid fears of another American attack on Quebec City, construction of the Citadelle of Quebec began in 1820.
 The Americans did not attack Canada after the War of 1812, but the Citadelle continued to house a large British garrison until 1871.
 It is still in use by the military and is also a tourist attraction.

 Until the late 18th century Québec was the most populous city in present-day Canada.
-As of the census of 1790, Montreal surpassed it with 18,000 inhabitants, but Quebec (pop.
-14,000) remained the administrative capital of New France.
+As of the census of 1790, Montreal surpassed it with 18,000 inhabitants, but Quebec, which had about 14,000 of population at that time, remained the administrative capital of the former New France.
 It was then made the capital of Lower Canada by the Constitutional Act of 1791.
-From 1841 to 1867, the capital of the Province of Canada rotated between Kingston, Montreal, Toronto, Ottawa and Quebec City (from 1852 to 1856 and from 1859 to 1866).
+From 1841 to 1867, the capital of the Province of Canada rotated between Kingston, Montreal, Toronto, Ottawa and Quebec City (from 1851 to 1855 and from 1859 to 1865).

+The city experienced an economic golden age in the 1800s, due to its favorable location on the Saint Lawrence River which gave rise to industries of wooden sailing ships manufacture, export of squared timber logs. to Europe, as well as associated enterprises such as sawmills.
+However, by the 1870s, Québec City entered a period of economic decline.
+Contributing factors included the rise of steel-hulled steamships, the expansion of railroads at the expense of waterways for continental commerce; the depletion of forest resources near major rivers upstream of Québec City and in the west of the province, which were transported to Québec's port by log driving; the construction of locks on the Saint Lawrence Seaway, opening up trade routes to the U.S. from Montreal; and the city's inability to retain immigrant populations.
+This unfavourable context, coupled with the departure of the British army from the city's Citadel in 1871, contributed to the exodus of English speaking populations, such as local bourgeoisie of Scottish origin or workers of Irish background, to Montreal in the second half of the 19th century.
+Anglophones made up approximately 40% of the city's population in 1861, but 16% in 1901.